-After the WDT clock source is selected, the time-out period is $\rm f_S/2^{15} \sim f_S/2^{16}$.
+The WDT time-out period is fixed as $f_S/2^{16}$.

 If the WDT clock source chooses the internal WDT oscillator, the time-out period may vary with temperature, VDD, and process variations.
 On the other hand, if the clock source selects the instruction clock and the halt instruction is executed, WDT may stop counting and lose its protecting purpose, and the logic can only be restarted by an external logic.